-In the past 15 years I have worked in various design fields where I have developed a broad range of capabilities - from publishing to apparel graphics design.
+In the past 16 years I have worked in various design fields where I have developed a broad range of capabilities - from publishing to apparel graphics design.
 My work process involves mixing different techniques; scanned pencil, ink and watercolor drawings with digitally-created art.
 My portfolio is my journal; a testament of the journey I've had so far and a glimpse into my future as a creative.
 Each project represents a theme on its own, all running parallel and constantly evolving my aesthetic.
 Each project also represents a small part of my design opus that includes, among the rest, art direction, children's book illustration, fashion illustration, graphic design, fabric pattern design, home decor design as well as graphic design for kids, juniors, ladies and men's apparel.
 Currently I am working as an Art Director at an apparel company which allows me to combine my interests in design, fashion while working with some of the largest companies in the US and abroad: Disney Stores, Disney Parks - Walt Disney World, Disneyland,

 TEXTBOOKS and TUTORIALS